 “What’s he trying to do?”
 Heinz-Harald said.

-Mr Wu came back with an extension ladder.
-Mr Goldring helped him extend it and prop it beyond the top of the roof.
-Mr Wu climbed this very wobbly ladder while Mr Goldring held it steady at the bottom.
+Mr. Wu returned with an extension ladder.
+Mr. Goldring helped him extend it and prop it beyond the top of the roof.
+Mr. Wu climbed this very wobbly ladder while Mr. Goldring held it steady at the bottom.
 I looked up again, but I didn’t see Colton anymore.
-Mr Wu kept climbing, and the ladder kept flexing.
+Mr. Wu kept climbing, and the ladder kept flexing.
 Then the next thing I knew, Colton was standing beside us.

 That day after school, we saw Colton on the sidewalk ahead of us.